Atopic dermatitis: Burden of disease in the Middle East and Africa

 Atopic dermatitis leads to the highest loss in disability-adjusted life years compared to other skin diseases in the Middle East and Africa.
 Patients with AD in these regions lose approximately 0.19 quality-adjusted life years (QALYs) annually due to the disease.
 Egypt experiences the highest QALY loss and Kuwait the lowest.

-The average annual healthcare cost per patient varies, is highest in the United Arab Emirates, estimated at US $3569, and lowest in Algeria at US $312.
+The average annual healthcare cost per patient varies; is highest in the United Arab Emirates, estimated at US $3569, and lowest in Algeria at US $312.
 These costs are influenced by the economic status of each country and the cost of healthcare.
 Advanced treatments like targeted therapies and phototherapy are among the main cost drivers.

 Indirect costs, primarily due to productivity loss from absenteeism and presenteeism, average about 67% in these countries.
 Indirect costs in Saudi Arabia are the highest in the area, estimated at US $364 million.
 Factors like mental health impact, side effects of treatments, and other indirect costs, such as personal care products, are not fully accounted for in these estimates, suggesting that the actual burden might be even higher.

-To mitigate the burden of AD, experts recommend strategic actions across five key domains: capacity building, guidelines, research, public awareness, and patient support and education.
-Key measures include increasing the number of dermatologists, establishing evidence-based treatment guidelines, investing in patient education, and enhancing public awareness to reduce stigma.
-Improving access to effective treatments and conducting further research on AD's impact are also crucial for reducing the disease's clinical, economic, and humanistic burdens in the MEA.